Timeline: February 2023 - April 2023 (8 weeks)

 Prepare for App Launch

 Trust the Process: At the start of the project, I had few ideas as to how to implement design intervention but that was all scrap after user interviews.
-Using all of the frameworks I’ve learned throughout the bootcamp, my past internship experiences, and my dedication to creating a great product, I was able to produce a product I’m of.
+Using all of the frameworks I’ve learned throughout the bootcamp, my past internship experiences, and my dedication to creating a great product, I was able to produce a product I’m proud of.

 The Importance of Testing: My initial prototype was not intuitive as I thought when users had trouble completing the task flows.
 Their feedback made the high-fi a more effective experience.